jorgen-k/signalk-autopilot-garmin/README.md

-# signalk-autopilot
+# signalk-autopilot-garmin

-`signalk-autopilot-garmin` is composed of 2 modules:
-- [A graphical interface that emulates a GHC-20]
-- A back-end API described below.

-This currently has limited support for Garmin Reactor.
+`signalk-autopilot-garmin`  has limited support for Garmin Reactor.

-Also, signalk-to-nmea0183 plugin with APB (for route control) and MWV (for wind steer) should be enabled.
+This is alfa-version of software, *use with caution*.

 # Current State

-The current state of the autopilot is not implemented.
+The current state of the autopilot is *not implemented*.
 Will later be found at the following paths:

 - steering.autopilot.target.headingMagnetic
 - steering.autopilot.target.windAngleApparent